srccircumflex/ulid_tool/README.md

 _**ULID.short_env_lexical**_

 Heavily modified version.
 The random part consists of only 8 bits.
-4 bits from a monotonic counter + 4 bits from a uniquely read ID per interpreter start.
+4 bits from a uniquely read ID per interpreter start + 4 bits from a monotonic counter.
 **Not sub-thread or sub-process safe.** However, for up to 16 simultaneously running main processes.